 1) If you want to do the biological network alignment project, you need to know what a graph is and how to work with them, especially how to code with them.
 Your task is the following: you're given a text file representing a network.
 The first line of the file is N, the number of nodes.
 You will name the nodes from 0 through N-1.
 The remaining lines will have two integers per line, representing an edge.
 You don't know in advance how many edges there are, you just keep reading until you reach end of file.
 When you are done, you are to compute the number of CONNECTED COMPONENTS in the graph, and output a single integer.
 Below I provide some sample inputs.
 I don't care what language you use.
 In addition, in your write up, include a histogram of the distribution of DEGREES of nodes.
 That is, how many nodes have degree zero, degree 1, etc., up to the max degree.
 If you don't know any of these terms, look them up.
 The data for this project is here.
-The graphs are undirected.
+The graphs are undirected; analyze all the graphs in the zip file.
 That means each edge can only exist in your graph once, even if it is listed multiple times (or with the node endpoints reversed) in the input file.
-Extra work for grad students: Treat the graphs as directed, and enumerate the number of strongly, and weakly connected components.
+Extra work for those who already have a degree: Treat the graphs as directed, and enumerate the number of strongly, and weakly connected components.
 In addition, read the GRAAL paper and count the graphlets of size 2 and 3 in all the networks.

 2) If you want to work in the Galaxy Image Analysis project, then you should start by playing around with any galaxy images you find on the web and putting them into the SpArcFiRe webpage.
 Once you get the hang of it, you have two choices: